iCVTEAM/ODI-SOD/README.md

 # ODI-SOD
-A 360° omnidirectional image-based salient object detection (SOD) dataset referred to as ODI-SOD with object-level pixel-wise annotation on equirectangular projection (ERP).
+ODI-SOD dataset is a 360° omnidirectional image-based salient object detection (SOD) dataset with object-level pixel-wise annotation on equirectangular projection (ERP).